-  The Conservation Commission, in conjunction with the Conservation Office, is responsible for reviewing all proposed and on-going municipal, private, commercial, and industrial projects to determine if they are in compliance with local, state, and federal wetland laws.
-Over 50% of land in Framingham is located within the Conservation Commission’s jurisdiction under the Massachusetts Wetlands Protection Act (CMR 10) and/or the Framingham Wetlands Protection Bylaw (Section 18) and it’s implementing Regulations.
+The Conservation Commission, in conjunction with the Conservation Office, is responsible for reviewing all proposed and ongoing municipal, private, commercial, and industrial projects to determine if they are in compliance with local, state, and federal wetland laws.
+Over 50% of land in Framingham is located within the Conservation Commission’s jurisdiction under the Massachusetts Wetlands Protection Act (CMR 10) and/or the Framingham Wetlands Protection Bylaw (Section 18) and its implementing Regulations.
 The Conservation Commission conducts site inspections and attends pertinent meetings.
-The Commission assumes responsibility for the management of over 400 acres of Conservation land owned by the town including Macomber, Arthur‑Morency Woods, Carol Getchell Trail, Wittenborg Woods, and Cochituate Brook Reservation, as well as numerous other properties and oversees a seasonal staff of ten.
-Seasonal staff complete invasive species management, trail maintenance and clearing, and restoration projects.
+The Commission assumes responsibility for the management of over 400 acres of Conservation land owned by the town including Macomber, Arthur‑Morency Woods, Carol Getchell Trail, Wittenborg Woods, and Cochituate Brook Reservation, as well as numerous other properties and oversees a seasonal staff often.
+Seasonal staff complete invasive species management, trail maintenance, and clearing, and restoration projects.

 The Commission is extremely fortunate to have volunteer members with a diverse and valuable skill set.
 Members’ professional affiliations include storm-water engineering, botany, invasive species management, environmental law, geotechnical engineering, and chemical engineering.

-Meeting dates/occurrence: first and third Wednesday of each month.
+Meeting dates/occurrence: the first and third Wednesday of each month.
 Land Management Meetings on months with fifth Wednesdays.
 Additional Special Meetings by Request.
 For more information, please contact the Conservation Commission at 508-532-5460.

-|William G. Merriam||Member||June 30, 2018|
+|William Merriam||Member||June 2024|